 Your doctor will usually ask you some questions to try to determine the cause of your chest pain.
 He or she may also examine you.
 Based on what they find, he or she may advise you to have some investigations, depending on what cause for your chest pain they suspect.
 Investigations for chest pain can include:

-Electrocardiogram (ECG).
-There are usually typical changes to the normal pattern of the heart tracing in a heart attack.
+There are usually typical changes to the normal pattern of the 'heart tracing' in a heart attack.
 See separate leaflet called Electrocardiogram (ECG) for details.

-Myocardial perfusion scintigraphy.
-This is a test which is often done to confirm the diagnosis of angina.
+This is a test which is often done to confirm the diagnosis of heart chest pain (angina).
 The test involves having an injection of a small amount of radioactive substance.
 A special camera, known as a gamma camera, is then moved around you for 10-20 minutes.
 The gamma camera picks up the radioactive trace and produces pictures to reveal how well blood is reaching your heart.
 This is done both when you are resting and when your heart is beating faster.
 You may be asked to increase your heart rate by exercising (for example, by walking or jogging on a treadmill).
 See separate leaflet called Myocardial Perfusion Scan for details.

 What may be advised to help manage the problem?

 This will depend on the cause that is found for your chest pain.
 Follow the links above to the separate leaflets for more information about the treatment for the different causes.